What Does ‘Home In A Day’ Mean for Our Industry?

 One point of view came from Jennifer Heikkinen, Director of Project Management:

-- The variation in local codes and fear from building inspectors may keep this from gaining traction in the near future, but it seems likely that it could be adopted sooner in sheds and pool house application.
+- The variation in local codes and fear from building inspectors may keep this from gaining traction in the near future, but it seems likely that it could be adopted sooner in sheds and pool house applications.

 - There are certainly interesting legal complexities as well.
 If the home were to fail, for example structurally, who would be responsible?
 WikiHouse?
 The CNC printer?
 You, as the erector?